 The screenplay Ginny Has a Grunge Band recently received a Top Ten Award from the Colortape International Film Festival, one of the largest events in the Asia-Pacific region.

 Note to Ginny: Good onya!
 Bonzer!
 You, Viv, Marten, and Koos were just too right this time around.

-A new collection featuring the following short short stories: “The Werewolf Who Found Inner Peace,” “The Witch Who Took a Look at Herself,” “The Hideous, Multi-Tentacled Relationship,” “Jonathan’s Smart Suit,” “The Princess Who Learned All-is-One,” “Two Boys Who Amounted to Nothing,” “Don’t Bother Me, I’m Working,” “Ordering Off the Menu,” “The Giant Who Practiced Kinhin,” “A Black Hole the Size of a Pea,” “Master of All,” and “The Old Man Who Lived in the Now.”
+A new collection featuring the following short short stories: “The Werewolf Who Found Inner Peace,” “The Witch Who Took a Look at Herself,” “The Hideous, Many-Tentacled Relationship,” “Jonathan’s Smart Suit,” “The Princess Who Learned All-is-One,” “Two Boys Who Amounted to Nothing,” “Don’t Bother Me, I’m Working,” “Ordering Off the Menu,” “The Giant Who Practiced Kinhin,” “A Black Hole the Size of a Pea,” “Master of All,” and “The Old Man Who Lived in the Now.”

 Proceeds from sales, including author royalties, are donated to nonprofit organizations to support worldwide literacy programs.

 Master Moon was the winner of the Silver Award for Best Short Film Script at the June online edition of the Mindfield Film Festival.
 See: http://www.mindfieldfilmfest.com/winners.html